szabgab/rust.code-maven.com/pages/rust-vs-cpp.md

 ---

 Teams using C++ often ask themselves, should we switch to Rust or should we keep using C++.
+Sometimes the also ask me, but I've never written C++ so I would not dare to offer my own thoughts about that.

-On this page I am trying to collect some ideas what to take in account when comparing the two languages.
+Instead, on this page I am trying to collect some points one could take in account when comparing the two languages.

 There are many articles comparing their technical merits of the two languages, I don't think repeating them here would benefit anyone, though I should link to them.
 So I look at some other metrics.
 Some might be relevant to you, some not.